-Join David Blatner for an in-depth discussion in this video Using the exercise files, part of Getting Started with InDesign (2014).
+Join David Blatner for an in-depth discussion in this video Using the exercise files, part of InDesign CC 2014 Quick Start.

 Before we jump in and start learning about InDesign's features and how to use them, let me say a quick word about the exercise files available for you to use.
 If you're a premium member of the online training library, you have access to the exercise files that I'm going to be using in this title.
 Here in the Exercise Files folder, you'll find all of the artwork and text that we'll be using and two InDesign files.
 One called Brochure Intro to start with.
 And the other one Brochure Intro Final to show the final result.